 All candidates will need to register on the website to apply online.
 They can connect any time before the deadline.
-It is compulsory to validate the final application online before the deadline.
+It is compulsory to review and select "final submission" before the deadline.
 After the final submission, it will not be possible to modify the application anymore.
 A delivery status notification will be sent by e-mail to the applicants after the final online submission of application.
 Incomplete applications or applications which would fail to meet the deadline will be automatically rejected.

 Applicants will be shortlisted on the basis of their files.
 Candidates whose applications have been pre-selected will be interviewed.
 In order to identify grant recipients, the Advisory board will consider: